afunnydev/tinysociety/content/plans/2018-08-10-alpine-retreat-2-rooms-1-bathroom-550-sq-ft.md

 image: /img/outside-luxurious-small-home.jpg
 date: '2018-08-10'
 listing:
-  title: Alpine Getaway | Small Minimalist Living Space
+  title: Small Minimalist Living Space
   description: >-
     With its two rooms on the second floor, this small house plan is ideal for a family searching a modern yet warm environment.
 It has a large outdoor space, making it a perfect build for people living in year-long warm weather.
   image: /img/outside-luxurious-small-home-list.jpg
+titre: Alpine Getaway | Small Minimalist Living Space
 slider:
   - title: Living Room
     image: /img/living-room-modern-small-house.jpg